 - Canadian Immunization Guide

-This comprehensive manual deals with a wide range of scientific and clinical issues relating to child, adult, and traveler immunization.
-Information is provided on vaccine safety, immunization recommendations, and specific vaccines and diseases.
+This comprehensive and regularly updated manual deals with a wide range of scientific and clinical issues relating to child, adult, and traveler immunization.
+Information is provided on vaccine safety, immunization recommendations, and specific …

 Author: Public Health Agency of Canada

 - Care and Repair of Refrigerators for Vaccine Storage

 This set of 17 training modules, developed for refrigerator technicians, includes handbooks on different types of refrigerators, as well as courses on service and repair techniques, repair work, and stocking spare parts, among others.